blinktrade/BlinkTradeJS/README.md

 ```

-To cancel orders, you need to pass the OrderID, you'll also need to pass the ClOrdId as `clientId` in order to get a response.
+To cancel a order, you need to pass the `orderId`, you'll also need to pass the `clientId` in order to get a response,
+if you didn't provide `orderId`, all open orders will be cancelled.

 ```js